Rawtenstall Corporation Tramways

-Rawtenstall Corporation Tramways operated a passenger tramway service in Rawtenstall between 1908 and 1932.
+Rawtenstall Corporation Tramways was a passenger tramway service in Rawtenstall, Lancashire, England, operated between 1908 and 1932.

 History

 In January 1908 the newly formed Rawtenstall Corporation Tramways acquired the part of the Accrington Corporation Steam Tramways Company’s line within its boundary, and on 1 October 1908, they took over the Rossendale Valley Tramways Company.

 An electrification and modernisation programme was undertaken, and until this was ready on 22 July 1909, steam trams continued to run.
 This was the last regular steam tramway on street in Britain.

 The first electric services started on 15 May 1909, to Crawshawbooth and to Loveclough.
 On 23 July 1909, the Bacup to Lockgate section was converted.
 Lastly, an extension to Water, from the Bacup line at Waterfoot opened on 21 January 1911.

-For maximum electrical efficiency RCT used the regenerative brake system of Raworth’s Traction Patents Ltd., but following a serious accident in 1911 an embargo was placed on this form of traction; although reintroduced 20 years later.
+For maximum electrical efficiency RCT used the regenerative brake system of Raworth's Traction Patents Ltd., but following a serious accident in 1911 an embargo was placed on this form of traction; although reintroduced 20 years later.